nikic/php-ast/README.md

 `ast\Node` objects or plain values.
 The meaning of the children is node-specific and should be deduced from context or by looking at the [parser definition][parser].

-Function and class declarations use `ast\Node\Decl` objects instead, which specify a number of additional properties:
+Prior to AST version 50, function and class declarations used `ast\Node\Decl` objects instead, which specify a number of additional properties:

 ```php
 namespace ast\Node;